JBoRu/StructGPT/README.md

-# StructGPT: A general framework for Large Language Model to Reason on Structured Data
+# StructGPT: A General Framework for Large Language Model to Reason on Structured Data

 This repo provides the source code & data of our paper: [StructGPT: A General Framework for Large Language Model to Reason on Structured Data](https://arxiv.org/pdf/2305.09645.pdf) (Arxiv 2023).